Yakub Beg of Yettishar: Career

-Beg's lax lifestyle worried his uncle who sent him to Tashkent to become a weaver.
-However, Beg quickly became bored and returned to Piskent where he obtained a minor job under the general Ghadai Bai.
+Yakub's lax lifestyle worried his uncle who sent him to Tashkent to become a weaver.
+However, Yakub quickly became bored and returned to Piskent where he obtained a minor job under the general Ghadai Bai.

 He later worked under the governor of Khojent, Muhhammad Karim Khaska.
 When Aziz Bacha was appointed as the governor of Tashkent, Muhhammad Karim Khaska was transferred to the Khanate of Kokand along with Beg, but Kashka was soon assassinated by Musulman Quli.
 This juncture caused Beg to seek service in cavalry under Bacha.
 Kilauchi's governor Nar Muhhammad married Beg's sister around this time.
 In 1847, Nar Muhhammad succeeded Kashka as governor of Tashkent, and Beg was appointed as Beg of Chinaz.
 Around 1849, he was transferred and appointed as commander of Ak-Mechet, primarily owing to his brother-in-law's influence.
 Beg soon amassed a large fortune.
 He was involved in the complex factional shifts of the Khanate of Kokand.
 The internal rivalry between Musalman Quli who was the Mingbashi at the time and Nar Muhhammad led to a clash in 1852 where Quli fled, and one of Nar's allies Utambai became Mingbashi.
-Beg was subsequently recalled back to Tashkent where he was promoted to the rank of military officer with the title of Baturbashi.
+Beg was subsequently recalled to Tashkent where he was promoted to the rank of military officer with the title of Baturbashi.